-North Korean, U.S. officials air differences on eve of summit; Trump stays positive
+Trump, Pompeo positive ahead of North Korean summit; officials meet to close differences

 SINGAPORE (Reuters) - U.S. President Donald Trump said on Monday his historic summit with North Korean leader Kim Jong Un in Singapore could “work out very nicely” as officials from both countries met to narrow differences on how to end a nuclear stand-off on the Korean peninsula.

+However, he played down the possibility of a quick breakthrough and said the summit should set the framework for “the hard work that will follow”, insisting that North Korea had to move toward complete, verifiable and irreversible denuclearization.

+Sanctions on North Korea would remain in place until that had happened, Pompeo said.
+“If diplomacy does not move in the right direction...those measures will increase.”

-Kim and Trump arrived in the tropical city-state on Sunday for the first ever face-to-face meeting by leaders of two countries that have been enemies since the 1950-1953 Korean War.
+Kim and Trump arrived in tropical Singapore on Sunday for the first ever face-to-face meeting by leaders of two countries that have been enemies since the 1950-1953 Korean War.

-With gaps remaining over what denuclearization would entail, officials from both sides held two hours of talks to push the agenda forward ahead of Tuesday’s summit.

-U.S. Secretary of State Mike Pompeo said in a statement that the meetings were “substantive and detailed” but there was no immediate word on what the outcome was.

-Trump sounded a positive note in a lunch meeting with Singapore’s Prime Minister Lee Hsien Loong.
+Although gaps remain over what denuclearization would entail, Trump sounded a positive note in a lunch meeting with Singapore’s Prime Minister Lee Hsien Loong.

-“We’ve got a very interesting meeting in particular tomorrow, and I just think it’s going to work out very nicely,” Trump said.
+“We’ve got a very interesting meeting ... tomorrow, and I just think it’s going to work out very nicely,” Trump said.

-He also told Lee: “We appreciate your hospitality and professionalism and friendship...You’re my friend.”

 Lobster bisque, beef tenderloin and ice cream were on the lunch menu, and there was also an early birthday cake for Trump, who turns 72 on Thursday.

-Kim remained ensconced in the heavily guarded St. Regis Hotel where he is staying.
+Kim remained ensconced in the heavily guarded St Regis Hotel, where he is staying.
 There was also no sign of his sister, Kim Yo Jong, who has accompanied him to Singapore.

-Some people were grumbling in the wealthy city-state because of the traffic jams caused by the summit and the cost of hosting two leaders with massive security needs.
-Lee has said the summit would cost Singapore about 20 million Singapore dollars ($15 million), more than half of which would go on security.
+Some people were grumbling in the wealthy city-state because of traffic jams caused by the summit and the cost of hosting two leaders with massive security needs.
+Lee has said the summit would cost Singapore about S$20 million ($15 million), more than half of which would go on security.

 “Thanks PM Lee for spending $20 million of taxpayers money, which can ... help a lot of needy families in Singapore to survive,” posted one Facebook user.
-Others complained about the jams in downtown Singapore.
+Others complained about the traffic jams in downtown Singapore.

 Lee said the cost was worthwhile.